 Return pan used to cook steaks to medium-low heat.

-Add half the butter and cook, stirring occasionally, until butter smells "nutty," turns golden, and brown flecks appear, 5-6 minutes.
+Add half the butter and stir occasionally until butter smells "nutty," turns golden, and brown flecks appear, 5-6 minutes.

-Add shallots and cook until aromatic, 30 seconds.
+Add 2 Tbsp. minced shallot and cook until aromatic, 30 seconds.

 Add red cooking wine, beef demi-glace, and ⅓ cup water.
-Raise heat to medium-high and cook until reduced by half and slightly thickened, 1-3 minutes.
+Raise heat to medium-high and cook until slightly thickened, 1-3 minutes.

 Remove from burner and swirl in remaining butter.

 Plate dish as pictured on front of card.
 Bon appétit!